 Welcome Friends

-for the Most Current Museum Programs, Information and Activities Calendar
+See The Most Current Museum Programs, Information and Activities Calendar

-There is Never an Admission FEE to visit our Museum
+There is Never an Admission FEE to visit our

 From Top to Bottom, our Museum has Treasures on each of its 3 floors, just waiting for you to explore.
 We are located at – 14 North Main Street – Look for our building, right in the middle of the (West block) on the Historic Downtown Liberty Square.
 Start on the top floor with the parlor and doctor’s office, then tour the first (main) floor both front and back, leaving the lower level for the grand finale!
 The lower level has Janie the Scarecrow and Bullseye the Sawhorse welcoming you to discover Clay County’s historic, rustic past.
 Also on display is a tribute to Youth Programs including Boy Scouts, Girl Scouts and Campfire.